-Army Veterans who would like to preserve their stories may also complete an appropriate Veteran's Survey available from the US Army Heritage and Education Center.
+U.S. Army Veterans who want to preserve their stories can also complete a U.S. Army Heritage and Education Center Veteran’s Survey.